- Get link

 City of Ancud

-Museo de Ancud (Museum of Ancud), located just opposite the Plaza de Armas, its edification is the replica of 6 Spanish towers with a central space, featuring a permanent exhibition that spans over 6,000 years of regional history and culture, even including a review of how the 1960 earthquake was lived, the most powerful ever recorded, all presented in several halls and 2 open courtyards, in one of them there is a replica of the schooner Ancud, that weighed anchor from Chiloe in 1843 to take possession of the Strait of Magellan.
+Museo de Ancud (Museum of Ancud), located just opposite the Plaza de Armas, is an edifice replicating six Spanish towers surrounding a central space.
+It features a permanent exhibition that spans over 6,000 years of regional history and culture, even including a review of how the 1960 earthquake was lived, the most powerful ever recorded.
+The exhibition is organized in several halls and 2 open courtyards, in one of them there is a replica of the schooner Ancud, that weighed anchor from Chiloé in 1843 to take possession of the Strait of Magellan.

 City of Castro